mwri/themematch/README.md

 themematch.js | Limited ES6 features (works with Node.js v4+ and most browsers)
 themematch_es5.js | ES5 translation (should work with anything)
 themematch_es5.min.js | Minified ES5 translation

-## Build

-run `npm install` to install the dev/build dependencies, and `grunt build` to build.

-This will create ES5 `dist/themematch.js` and `dist/themematch.min.js`
-files, and run the unit tests against them.